BrimVeyn/BrimVeyn/README.md

 # 💫 About Me:
-Currently at 42 school.
-I just finished the common core after 8 months in.<br>I'm currently working on a project called 42sh which goal is to reproduce a shell with bash as a reference.<br>I'm passionate about low level programming.
-Working with C/C++/Zig
+I'm 24, currently at '42 Paris' school.
+Low-level programmer working with Zig/C/C++.

 ## 🌐 Socials: